 - Dorothy Walker is an unimaginable bitch.

-- I don’t know why I’m late to noticing this, but there sure are a lot of scenes in these Netflix shows near the waterside or at piers, or something.
+- I don’t know why I’m late to notice this, but there sure are a lot of scenes in these Netflix shows near the waterside or at piers, or something.

 - The phrase “everything changes and nothing changes” is a good summary for how insane this season was at times.